-- Discuss ways that Native brilliance is demonstrated and supports behavioral health, and
+- Discuss ways that Native brilliance is demonstrated and supports behavioral health

-In addition, the concept of Native psychological brilliance will be highlighted through Native music videos and Native spoken word performances as part of each session of the Reclaiming Native Psychological Brilliance series.
+The concept of Native psychological brilliance will be celebrated through Native music video and Native spoken word performances as part of each session.

 Who should attend?
 Tribal health directors, clinic staff, counselors, social workers, physicians, nurses, Tribal Epidemiology Center staff, and anyone supporting Tribal communities through the health or behavioral health sector are welcome to join.